louisna/draft-navarre-quic-flexicast/draft-navarre-quic-flexicast.md

 ## Flexicast Flow Announcement

-A Flexicast QUIC source announces flexicast flows through the FC_ANNOUNCE frame (see {{fc-announce-frame}}).
+A Flexicast QUIC source announces a flexicast flow using the FC_ANNOUNCE frame (see {{fc-announce-frame}}).
 Flexicast QUIC replaces the concept of Connection ID with the Flexicast Flow ID.
 Concretelly, these two terms refer to the same concept.
-Since the flexicast flow is unidirectional, refering to this value as a "connection" ID would be quite ambiguous.
+Since a flexicast flow is unidirectional, refering to this value as a "connection" ID would be quite ambiguous.

+_TODO: define fflexicast flow id as sourceaddr, destination addr, port number

 Through the FC_ANNOUNCE frame, the source advertises the Flexicast FLow ID of the flexicast flow to listen to.
-As the Flexicast Flow ID will serve as a "destination Connection ID" for the flexicast flow, receivers willing to join the flexicast flow
-MUST add this Flexicast Flow ID as a new "source Connection ID".
+As the Flexicast Flow ID will serve as a "destination Connection ID" for the flexicast flow, receivers willing to join the flexicast flow MUST add this Flexicast Flow ID as a new "source Connection ID".
 _TODO: how to handle the case were the receiver already has this Flexicast Flow ID as a source Connection ID?_

-The FC_ANNOUNCE frame also contains routing information, i.e., the IP multicast destination address carrying flexicast flow packets, and the UDP destination port that the receivers MUST listen to.
+The FC_ANNOUNCE frame contains the source address, destination address and UDP destination port number that identify the flexicast flow.
+If the destination address is an IP multicast address, then the flexicast flow uses an IP multicast tree and the receiver MUST join this tree and listen to the UDP port number.
+If the destination address is the unicast IP address of the receiver, then the receiver MUST list to the UDP port number on this address.

-The source MAY advertise multiple distinct flexicast flows to the same receivers, i.e., flexicast flows with distinct Flexicast Flow ID.
+The source MAY advertise multiple distinct flexicast flows to a given receiver, i.e., flexicast flows with distinct Flexicast Flow ID.
 The source MAY advertise updated information about a specific flexicast flow by sending new FC_ANNOUNCE frames with increased sequence numbers.
 Upon reception of a new FC_ANNOUNCE frame updating information of an existing flexicast flow with an increased sequence number compared to the last received FC_ANNOUNCE frame, a receiver MUST update flexicast flow information.
 Upon reception of a new FC_ANNOUNCE frame updating information of an existing flexicast flow with a smaller sequence number compared to the last received FC_ANNOUNCE frame, a receiver MUST silently discard the new FC_ANNOUNCE frame.

 ## Joining a Flexicast Flow {#sec-join-fc-flow}

+_TODO: OB, pourquoi MAY et pas SHOULD ?
 After receiving an FC_ANNOUNCE frame dvertising a flexicast flow, a receiver MAY decide to join it.
 Flexicast flow management is handled with the FC_STATE frame (see {{fc-state-frame}}).
 The receiver sends an FC_STATE frame with the Flexicast Flow ID of the flexicast flow it wants to join and the JOIN action.
 _TODO: add a finite state machine of the receiver and source status._

+_TODO: OB, je ne comprends pas ce paragraphe
 At this point, the Flexicast QUIC source MAY still decide to unauthorize the receiver to listen to the flexicast flow.
 However, a Flexicast QUIC source having advertised a flexicast flow through an FC_ANNOUNCE SHOULD accept a receiver to join it after receiving the corresponding FC_STATE frame with the JOIN action.